A standard bottle of wine contains a little over 25 ounces of wine (25.3 oz/0.75L), but how much is that really?

 How Many Glasses in a Bottle of Wine?

-In Australia, wines are required to list the number of servings based on the alcohol content.
-For example, a bottle of Shiraz would have 8.9 servings and a bottle of German Riesling would have 4.7 servings.
-The Consumer’s Federation of Australia also proposed replacing all restaurant glassware with a single standard glass and an etched fill line.
-Not cool.
+Fun Fact: In Australia, wines are required to list the number of servings based on the alcohol content.
+So, a bottle of Shiraz with 15% ABV has 8.9 servings per bottle.
+In contrast, a bottle of German Riesling with 8% ABV has just 4.7 servings.

 What’s Inside a Bottle of Wine